shinybrar/releaseer/README.md

     Note, that in case of changes related to docs, chores, refactor, style, test, or performance changes, the release automation process will not create a release PR.

+    In our implementation we use the [Google's Release Please tool](https://github.com/googleapis/release-please).
+Setting up this tool, requires minimal configuration,

+    - Create a `.release-please-manifest.json` file in the root of your repository.
+This file will contain the configuration for the release process.
+The list of fully supported release types, languages, and package managers can be found [here](https://github.com/googleapis/release-please?tab=readme-ov-file#strategy-language-types-supported)

+        ```json
+        {
+            ".": "0.1.0",
+            "packages": {
+            ".": {
+                "extra-files": [
+                "releaseer/__init__.py"
+                ],
+                "package-name": "releaseer",
+                "release-type": "python"
+            }
+            }
+        }
+        ```

+    - Create a `.github/workflows/continous-deployment.yaml` file in the root of your repository.
+This file will contain the configuration for the release automation and deployment process.

+        ```yaml
+        name: Continuous Deployment # Name of the workflow

+        on: # Defines when the workflow should be triggered
+        push:
+            branches:
+            - main # Trigger the workflow on push events to the main branch only

+        permissions:
+        contents: write
+        pull-requests: write
+        packages: write
+        attestations: write
+        id-token: write

+        jobs:
+        deployment:
+            runs-on: ubuntu-latest
+            steps:
+            -
+                name: Release Please Action
+                id: release-please
+                uses: googleapis/release-please-action@v4.1.1
+                with:
+                release-type: python
+                manifest-file: .release-please-manifest.json
+            -
+                name: Checkout Code
+                if: ${{ steps.release-please.outputs.release_created }}
+                uses: actions/checkout@v3
+                with:
+                    fetch-depth: 1
+            -
+                name: Install Dependencies
+                if: ${{ steps.release-please.outputs.release_created }}
+                run: |
+                    uv build
+                    uv publish
+                env:
+                    PYPI_TOKEN: ${{ secrets.PYPI_TOKEN }}
+        ```

 12. Continuous Deployment Process

     After the release PR is successfully merged and a new release tag is created on the git commit history, the Continuous Deployment process will be triggered.
-This process will include building, publishing and deploying the codebase to the production or development environments. e.g. pushing a python package to pypi, deploying a docker image to a kubernetes cluster, etc.
+This process will include building, publishing and deploying the codebase to the production or development environments.
+As seen in the example above, the Continuous Deployment process can be automated using Github Actions.
+The deployments are however, only executed when a new release is created, represented by the `release_created` output of the `release-please` action.

+    ```yaml
+    name: Install Dependencies
+    if: ${{ steps.release-please.outputs.release_created }} # Only run if a new release is created
+    run: |
+        uv build
+        uv publish
+    env:
+        PYPI_TOKEN: ${{ secrets.PYPI_TOKEN }}
+    ```

     Deploying to production environments can be a complex process and can include multiple steps, such as deploying to a staging environment, running integration tests, and deploying to production.
-You can use tools like `helm`, `terraform`, `ansible`, `kubernetes`, `serverless`, etc. to automate the deployment process.
-But only when deployed, the release process is considered complete.
+You can use tools like `helm`, `terraform`, `ansible`, `kubernetes`, `serverless`, etc. to automate the deployment process and is considered out of scope for this document.

 13. Celebrate